eisensafran/brokken/README.md

 # BROKKEN
  Creating a crossover between a broken brutalist and an ‘esoteric’/fantasy font.
-You can find the current state (untested) as a usable `Brokken.otf` (OS X) and `Brokken.ttf` (WIN) in the `builds` folder.
+You can find the current state (untested) as a usable `Brokken.otf` (OS X) and `Brokken.ttf` (WIN) in the `fonts` folder.
 If you want to use the font in a semi-tested version please use one of the [stable releases](https://github.com/eisensafran/brokken/releases).
  _Brokken_ is developed in Glyphs 3 and doesn't use any Bézier curves at all.
 More info about its design and features can be found [here](https://andi-siess.de/brokken/).

  ![Teaser Brokken](documentation/brokken-teaser-2.jpg)

  ## Status Quo
  - The font is in an early beta state. **Use at your own risk.** All central European letters (including all diacritics) are supported.
 A lot of testing is neccessary.
- - The *bold*, *semibold*, *regular*, *light*, and *thin* versions can be considered usable, an italic version is in development (currently only untested builds can be found in `builds`)
+ - The *bold*, *semibold*, *regular*, *light*, and *thin* versions can be considered usable, an italic version is in development (currently only untested builds can be found in `fonts`)
 - The font features two masters (*Brokken bold* and *Brokken thin*) where the other versions (*Brokken light*, *Brokken regular* and *Brokken semibold*) are interpolated from.
 - Currently there are 387 glyphs in each master, that feature a total of 359 (master *bold*) + 567 (master *thin*) kerning pairs (excluding group kerning).